norcalbiostat/prof_website/content/post/2022-11-26-poster-guidelines/index.en.md

 * [[University Naming]](https://www.csuchico.edu/style-guide/visual/naming.shtml)
 * [[Color Palette]](https://www.csuchico.edu/style-guide/visual/colors.shtml)
 * [[Logo and Seal]](https://www.csuchico.edu/style-guide/visual/logos.shtml)
     - Note that certain logos are restricted for Athletics, or for official use.
 Use the institutional logo, or the institutional wordmark.
+The Seal is **NOT** appropriate for campus use.

 ### Colors in plots